-It sounds cliché, but with the right attitude and some serious action taking on your part.
+It sounds cliché, but with the right attitude and some serious action-taking on your part, you can do this.
 There are a number of great ideas we've got on this page that you can start using today in order to get that money as quickly as possible.

-Selling & Reselling
+Selling & Reselling (Best Option!)

 Selling an item you already own could be a simple way to make that cash.
 We're going to look at individual expensive items to get that $1,000 – but if you've got lots of smaller items that add up to that amount, you could also make it by selling them.
 Either in your local area (second hand shops, flea markets) or online with sites like eBay.

 Sell Your Car

 One way to sell your car much more quickly is to visit a dealer and sell to trade.
 Most dealerships are always on the lookout for the right car at the right price, and you could even get the money for it today.

 If you'd rather not sell something, you might be able to rent it.
 This option is for more valuable items that people can't afford to purchase outright.

-Rent Out Your Property
+Rent Out Your House Or Part Of It

 If you've got space in your property, you could rent it out to someone.
 Maybe a garage band would like to use some space to practice – or you've got a spare office that a small startup could do with?
 You could even rent out your whole home on a short-term let and move in with friends for a month.